3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Proposed Method

 \section{Proposed Method}

 Our goal is to detect ME and MaE within long video sequences.
 By using the duration difference of ME and MaE, we propose a two-stream 3D-Convolutional Neural Network (3D-CNN) with temporal oriented frame skips.
-We define the two \enquote{streams} as ME and MaE pathways, as illustrated in Fig.~\ref{fig:network architecture}.
+We define the two ``streams" as ME and MaE pathways, as illustrated in Fig.~\ref{fig:network architecture}.
 They are structurally identical networks with shared weights, but differ in frame skips.
-We use few convolutional layers and pool all the spatial dimensions before the dense layers using global average pooling.
+We use 3 convolutional layers and pool all the spatial dimensions before the dense layers using global average pooling.
 This design constrains the network to focus on regional features, rather than global facial features.
-Next, we further propose that normalising the brightness and/or contrast of the images will be critical for generalisation, as there is likely more variation in skin tone and brightness.
+Next, we further propose that normalising the brightness and/or contrast of the images.
+This is important for generalisation and real world applications, as there is likely more variation in skin tone and brightness between different individuals, and lighting conditions.
 Therefore, we apply LCN to all images before presented to our network.